accurascan/AccuraFaceMatch-OCFD/README.md

 ## Install SDK in to your App

 #### Step 1: Place the aar file:
-    Inside your app/lib folder place the accura_mrz-release.aar file
+    Inside your app/lib/ folder place the accura_mrz-release.aar file

 #### Step 2: Add dependency:
-    Link the aar file through your app's gradle file Also add 'api 'com.google.code.gson:gson:2.8.6' dependency and all other dependencies needed for your app
+    Link the aar file through your app's gradle file.
+    Also add "api 'com.google.code.gson:gson:2.8.6'" dependency and all other dependencies needed for your app

     android {
         compileOptions {